taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 - `only_unique` - adds schedule only if it was not added by previous sources.

 Every time we update schedule it gets task from the source and executes this function to merge them together.

+## Working with timezones

+Sometimes, you want to be specific in terms of time zones.
+We have you covered.
+Our `ScheduledTask` model has fields for that.
+Use these fields or not, it's up to the specific schedule source.

+Taskiq scheduler assumes that if time has no specific timezone, it's in [UTC](https://www.wikiwand.com/en/Coordinated_Universal_Time).
+Sometimes, this behavior might not be convinient for developers.

+For the `time` field of `ScheduledTask` we use timezone information from datetime to check if a task should run.

+For `cron` tasks, we have an additional field called `cron_offset` that can be used to specify an offset of the cron task.
+An offset can be a string like `Europe/Berlin` or an instance of the `timedelta` class.